rqlite/rqlite.io/content/en/docs/Guides/Monitoring rqlite/_index.md

  $ curl localhost:4001/readyz?noleader
 [+]node ok
 ```
+> Strictly speaking `readyz` indicates that the database is ready to respond to all write requests, and all read requests with _Weak_ or _Strong_ Read Consistency.
+A rqlite node can **always** respond to read requests with _None_ consistency, assuming the local database is accessible.
+Of course, the results you get back from a _None_ request may be quite a bit different than what the rest of the cluster considers _committed_.

 ## expvar support
 rqlite also exports [expvar](https://pkg.go.dev/expvar) information, which are mostly counters of various rqlite activity.
 The standard expvar information, as well as some custom information, is exposed.
 This data can be retrieved like so (assuming the node is started in its default configuration):